IELTS Exam Pattern 2023 - Explore Section-wise IELTS Exam Format, Marking Scheme & Duration

 IELTS Academic & IELTS General training are the two major IELTS exam types.

-On the other hand, students who want to enroll in a university for undergraduate or graduate study need to take the IELTS Academic Test.
+On the other hand, Students who want to enrol in a university for undergraduate or graduate study need to take the IELTS Academic Test.
 Most universities in the United States, the United Kingdom, Australia, Ireland, Canada, and New Zealand accept this test and set a minimum IELTS score that applicants must meet to be considered for admission.
 This exam aims to determine if you possess the essential English language abilities to function in a setting where the predominant language of instruction is English.
 Therefore, it should go without saying that to succeed in a higher education setting, you will require a better level of English proficiency, which implies a high IELTS score.

 People who want to relocate overseas, land a job with a company in an English-speaking nation, or brush up on their English language abilities typically opt for the IELTS General Training Test.